This article contains affiliate links.

 Wrapping Up

 So that’s my experience with the excellent Garmin Xero C1 Pro chronograph.
 So far, the thing has been nothing short of exceptional.
 It’s compact, silly easy to set up, accurate, and I love the data logging features.
-I truly believe that Garmin, of all brands, has come out with something that’s going to rock the industry for years to come.
-Other companies, including LabRadar, are back on their heels.
-It’s notable that LabRadar recently released renderings of their smaller next generation model, the LabRadar LX, designed to compete with Garmin.
-They’re charging the same price and even lowered the price on their legacy doppler model.
+I truly believe that Garmin has come out with something that changed the direction of the industry.

 Should you invest in one?
 If you’re a serious shooters who routinely needs to get velocity numbers, then it’s probably worth it.
 Whether that means you’re a reloader trying to tune a load for a specific purpose, building dope charts for a variety of rifles, or just need to test a bunch of different guns for writing- the Garmin makes it easier.

 That said, I’m also not going to say you need one.
-If you don’t have the same environmental or range considerations I have to contend with, then you can certainly get by with a less expensive option like the PACT Model 1.
+If you don’t have the same environmental or range considerations I have to contend with, then you can certainly get by with a less expensive option like the PACT Model 1 or similar.
 If you’re only shooting rifles, then a MagnetoSpeed can be had significantly cheaper and will probably still serve you well.
 Probably.

 Matt, Great write up and quite timely for me; since I’m in the market for the Garmin.
 The manner in which you presented the data screens, etc. was most useful.
 Was about ready to purchase a Lab Radar last November and then I saw the Garmin hit the market.
 Decided to hold off purchasing the Lab Radar and wait to see how things shook out with the Garmin.
 I haven’t seen anything negative on the Garmin.
 This would be the 3rd chronograph for me and it pains me to purchase another one.
 The other 2 are non-functioning.
 Looks like the technology has finally caught up with the needs of the shooter with the Garmin.